 BSc (Hons) International Equine and Agricultural Business Management

+This course is available through Clearing for 2019 entry.
 Become a multi-skilled graduate with a thorough grounding in agricultural and equine developments, equine science, business including marketing, finance, law and negotiating skills.

 You will also delve into the changing dynamics of the UK horse industry, as well as international equine business and science, covering Northwest Europe, the USA, the Middle East, Latin America and Asia.
 You will also benefit from internationally-recognised visiting speakers from all areas of the equine industry.